 “Neil had been telling me forever to “go to college, you’re intelligent, you’re capable,’” Dhillon said.
 “I really didn’t believe in myself – college was for other people, not for me.
 I didn’t think I was smart enough.
 My husband actually dragged me in here to look at classes – which were starting the next day!”

 Before she knew what had happened, Neil had registered her and paid for her biology class at Laurel Ridge.
 Still, she hesitated.

 “I was terrified, I didn’t know if I was going to be smart enough or good enough, but the professors were always helpful,” she said.
 “After a couple semesters, I felt like I was on top of my game here.”

 As she was completing her bachelor’s degree in biology, Dhillon’s advisor discouraged her from applying for graduate school, saying her community college beginnings would hold her back.
 She proved the advisor wrong by being one of just 40 out of 3,000 applicants accepted into the extremely competitive PA program.

-Dhillon is a graduate of the Anne Arundel Community College/University of Maryland Baltimore collaborative physician assistant program, and now works as a psychiatric physician assistant in Virginia Beach.
+Dhillon went on to graduate from the Anne Arundel Community College/University of Maryland Baltimore collaborative physician assistant program.
+Physician assistants are now referred to as physician associates.